-Purpose: Determine percentages of justice-involved clients who are mentally ill and/or substance enforcement to have support from trained crisis intervention personnel.
+Determine percentages of justice-involved clients who are mentally ill and/or substance Purpose:

+involved and who have been repeatedly incarcerated due to crimes committed while experiencing episodic psychosis enforcement to have support from trained crisis intervention personnel.
 Develop protocol for coordinated response.
 Transportation barriers in getting clients to a PHF or CSU.